holt/syringe/README.md

 });
 ```

-Call the enhanced utility function with an (optional) additional parameter:
+... and call the enhanced utility function with Bob's ID:

 ```javascript
 log('52774Y');  // Logs: